 · Earning the state’s Post-Secondary Readiness Distinction three consecutive years (2017-19).

-· McAllen ISD high schools ranked among America's best schools by either US News & World Report or The Washington Post for the sixth straight year.
-All five ranked by US News & World Report in spring 2020.
+· McAllen ISD high schools ranked among America's best schools by either US News & World Report or The Washington Post for the seventh straight year.
+All five ranked by US News & World Report in spring 2021.

 · Implementing a State & National award-winning Strategic Plan for the District.